MITLibraries/ecr-workflow-test/README.md

 Just for testing the ECR shared workflows.
 This app doesn't need to do anything other than build via Docker.

+## Testing

+Trying to produce all the GHA context information for troubleshooting in other workflows.

 ## Development

 - To preview a list of available Makefile commands: `make help`